EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

 By setting up a data-collection in server-side mode like this one, you'll loose all access to the initial web-browser.
-This means that some functionnalities of the Eulerian Marketing Platform won't be available because of the server-side integration, for example and not limited by : o Heatmap o Client-Side TMS o Identity sync for IdGraph, CookieSync, etc... o Real-Time access to current status of the user through javascript client-side API o Privacy Sandbox integration o Client-Hints management o and probably other use cases
+This means that some functionnalities of the Eulerian Marketing Platform won't be available because of the server-side integration, for example and not limited by :
+   - Heatmap
+   - Client-Side TMS
+   - Identity sync for IdGraph, CookieSync, etc...
+   - Real-Time access to current status of the user through javascript client-side API
+   - Privacy Sandbox integration
+   - Client-Hints management
+   - and probably other use cases

+So make sure you know what you are doing and know what you want to achieve.

 ## License